- How it spreads

 - Further information

-Confirmed findings at 28 April 2014
+Confirmed findings at 5 January 2016

 We do not know how P. lateralis got into the UK, but the most likely route is that it entered on imported, containerised plants.
-We have not yet been able to confirm the pathways by which the pathogen got to these specific sites, although the fact that different genetic lineages of the pathogen are present at geographically close sites (i.e. Balloch and Greenock) suggests that separate, independent introductions of the pathogen have occurred.
+We have not yet been able to confirm the pathways by which the pathogen got to these specific sites, although the fact that different genetic lineages of the pathogen are present at geographically close sites (i.e. Balloch and Greenock) suggests that separate, independent introductions have occurred.